 Your healthcare power of attorney and/or advanced directive can be revoked at any time, so long as you are of sound mind.
 To do so, you would simply send a signed, dated letter to the person named as your healthcare power of attorney, along with any medical institutions or doctors you see, and inform them that you choose to revoke your healthcare power of attorney and advanced directive.

-A Beneficiary deed is a document that transfers ownership of real property; land or a house.
+A beneficiary deed is a document that transfers ownership of real property.
 If you own a home or land, a beneficiary deed allows you to designate who would own that property after your death.
-A beneficiary deed must be properly executed and recordedat the recorder of deeds’ office in the county where the property is located.
-It is not valid unless it is signed by the owner(s) in front of a notary ANDrecorded at the appropriate office.
-A beneficiary deed is revocable; you may revoke it in writing at any time at your local recorder of deeds’ office, provided you still own the property and are of sound mind.
-It is best to have an attorney help you with this document, as it is very important that technical requirements are met.
+A beneficiary deed must be properly executed and recorded at the recorder of deeds’ office in the county where the property is located.
+It is not valid unless it is signed by the owner(s) in front of a notary and recorded at the appropriate office.
+A beneficiary deed is revocable, and you may revoke it in writing at any time at your local recorder of deeds’ office, provided you still own the property and are of sound mind.
+It is best to have a Taney County estate planning attorney help you with this document, as it is very important that technical requirements are met.
 It is also important that you provide your attorney with an accurate copy of the legal description of the property.
 This can be found on the deed to your property.
 If you do not have a copy, you can obtain one at your recorder of deeds’ office.
 If you do not execute a beneficiary deed, the property can still pass through your will.

-If you own bank accounts, savings accounts, or Safety deposit boxes, you may wish to designate them to be paid out to a certain person upon your death.
-“Payable on Death,” or POD, is a designation you can put on your account(s).
+If you own bank accounts, savings accounts, or safety deposit boxes, you may wish to designate them to be paid out to a certain person upon your death.
+“Payable on death,” or POD, is a designation you can put on your account(s).
 You should usually name the intended beneficiary on each account or safety deposit box.
-This does not require an attorney, and can be done through your local bank.
+This does not require a Taney County estate planning attorney, and it can be done through your local bank.
 It is usually better to put POD than to simply add another person to your account.
-This is because POD only gives that person access to the money after your death, you can make changes at any time if you are of sound mind, and that person’s creditors cannot pursue the money in the account if they are only listed under “POD.”
+This is because POD only gives that person access to the money after your death, you can make changes at any time if you are of sound mind, and that person’s creditors cannot pursue the money in the account if they are only listed under POD.